Some ideas on origins of Chalk Downland Landscape.

 As noted earlier, the current thinking is that it was climate, rather than tectonic uplift, which was the instigator of erosion of the chalk downs during the Pleistocene and particularly the thaws at the end of the glaciations (Gibbard & Lewin, 2003).
 The sections below describe how the peculiar processes operating during the Ice Age tundra climate altered the chalk landscape.

 But before proceeding it is worth noting that in terms of landscape formation, not a lot has happened since the last glacial thaw about 11,000 to 12,000 years ago which is very recent in geological time.
 The landscape we see around us today is essentially a landscape formed in a tundra climate.
 It has been little altered since by the agents of weathering and erosion operating in the current temperate climate.
 The development of temperate climate vegetation has produced the greatest change in appearance, but this superficial, the underlying tundra landforms remain.
-The freshness of the chalk landscape may be more convincing if the conversion from geological to human timescale is used, which imagines that the oldest rocks date from the time of Stonehenge, as outlined in the Introduction in “Dealing with geological time”.
+The freshness of the chalk landscape may be more convincing if the conversion from geological to human timescale is used.
+A million years is envisaged as one year so the oldest rocks date from the time of Stonehenge.
+See “Dealing with geological time”.
 Conversion to this timescale would place the beginning of the Ice Age at 40 days ago and the last thaw at 4 or 5 days ago.

 4.1.
 River Terraces